halimotoye/Forecasting-in-Excel/README.md

 5. Linear Forecast
 6. SLR

--In addressing the sales forecasting needs of Tech Innovators Inc., it's essential to understand the significance of data aggregation.
+*In addressing the sales forecasting needs of Tech Innovators Inc., it's essential to understand the significance of data aggregation.
 Aggregation methods play a crucial role in the accuracy and reliability of forecasts.
 Given the company's historical reliance on intuition and ad-hoc methods, choosing the right aggregation method is vital for overcoming operational inefficiencies and enhancing decision-making processes.
-Let's delve into the different aggregation methods and why monthly aggregation, in particular, provides higher accuracy for Tech Innovators Inc.-
+Let's delve into the different aggregation methods and why monthly aggregation, in particular, provides higher accuracy for Tech Innovators Inc.*

 **STEPS IN FORECASTING THE BUSINESS**
 Let's say I’m a data scientist at a Tech Innovator Inc. company in the consumer electronics market, specializing in cutting-edge gadgets such as Tablets, I want to forecast tablets sales for multiple forecasting techniques to determine the the most effective method for predicting future sales.
 Here's how you might go about it.